KylefromWI/CFK-Python/StockMarketGame.md

 * Add an "Easter egg" where the program collects the user's CC details
 * Add a "stock market crash" ending where the last day of X % of runs end with the user losing all their non-cash holdings
 * Include ads
+* Sometimes CurrentBalance is shown as a decimal, not an amount of money (e.g.  $46.5999999999)
+* Give the user an account update after they buy or sell
+* Instead of printing the list of syms, print how many shares of each
+* Tell the user their percent of ownership in each company based off their shares (JC)
+* Award prizes/tiers based on final networth (vk)